Yeah69/MrMeeseeks.DIE.Docs/docs/decorators-composites.md

 }
 ```

+### Requirements

+- Implement the interface you want to decorate (e.g., `IInterface`)
+- Implement the marker decorator interface (e.g. `IDecorator<>`), which will be registered with a `DecoratorAbstractionAggregation` attribute.
+    - The decorator interface should have its generic parameter set to the decorated interface: `IDecorator<IInterface>`.
+- Should have a constructor parameter of the type of the decorated interface

 ### Some Remarks

-If a decorated interface has multiple decorators registered, then you'll need to configure the sequence of decorators which should be applied, because DIE can't assume any on its own.
-You can configure an individual decorater sequence per decorated type and/or a fallback sequence configuration for the decoraded interface.
-If you configure an empty sequence, then you'll effectively disable decoration.
+If a decorated interface has multiple decorators registered, you must configure the order in which the decorators are applied, since DIE can't assume any by itself.
+You can configure an individual decorator sequence per decorated type and/or a fallback sequence configuration for the decorated interface.
+If you configure an empty sequence, you're effectively disabling decoration.

 If a decorated interface has only one decorator, then a sequence decoration isn't necessary.
-DIE will assume the intetion of decorator usage by its existence and there isn't any ambiguity which decorator to apply first.
+DIE assumes the intent of decorator usage by its existence, and there's no ambiguity about which decorator to apply first.

-Decoraters will never be scoped instances even if the decorated instace is scoped.
+Decorators are never scoped instances, even if the decorated instance is scoped.

 ## Composites

-### Requirements

-- Implement the interface which will be composited (e.g. `IInterface`)
-- Implement marker composite interface (e.g. `IComposite<>`) which will be registered with a `CompositeAbstractionAggregation` attribute
-    - The composite interface should have set its generic parameter to the decorated interface: `IComposite<IInterface>`
-- Should have a constructor parameter of collection type of the composited interface

-### Sample
+### Example

 ```csharp
 internal interface IInterface